JoeSamit/Package-Management-/README.md

 # Package-Management-

-This repository is to lead epople step by step on how to install some applictaions mostly on MacOS
+This repository will contain files that lead people step by step on how to install some applictaions mostly on MacOS